proyo-code/SomeHowTosAndTexts/DeSplash/HowToUseDeSplash.md

 5. Now, Turn on DeSplash and minimize the app.

 After that, every time you lock-unlock your phone, a new wallpapaper will be set...
-Add DeSplash into your Task Killer's whitelist.
+If you're using any task killer, add DeSplash into your Task Killer's whitelist.

 Thank you for using DeSplash